percona/pmm/docs/setting-up/client/index.md

 ```plantuml source="_resources/diagrams/Setting-Up_Client.puml"
 ```

-## System requirements

-**Operating system**

-PMM Client runs on any modern 64-bit Linux distribution.
-It is tested on [supported versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux][PERCONA_TOOLS].

-**Disk**

-A minimum of 100 MB of storage is required for installing the PMM Client package.

-With a good connection to PMM Server, additional storage is not required.

-However, the client needs to store any collected data that it cannot dispatch immediately, so additional storage may be required if the connection is unstable or the throughput is low.

-(Caching only applies to Query Analytics data; VictoriaMetrics data is never cached on the client side.)

 ## Before you start

 - PMM Server is installed and running with a known IP address accessible from the client node.
 - You have superuser (root) access on the client host.
 - You have superuser access to any database servers that you want to monitor.
 - These Linux packages are installed: `curl`, `gnupg`, `sudo`, `wget`.
 - If using Docker, [install it][GETDOCKER].
+- System requirements
+    - Operating system -- PMM Client runs on any modern 64-bit Linux distribution.
+It is tested on [supported versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux][PERCONA_TOOLS].
+    - Disk -- A minimum of 100 MB of storage is required for installing the PMM Client package.
+With a good connection to PMM Server, additional storage is not required.
+However, the client needs to store any collected data that it cannot dispatch immediately, so additional storage may be required if the connection is unstable or the throughput is low.
+(Caching only applies to Query Analytics data; VictoriaMetrics data is never cached on the client side.)

 <!--